-Determining whether a specific child with head trauma (who might have died or might still be alive) is a difficult task, so it makes sense to use the only quantity available for the prevalence of short fall deaths in infants.
-However, I argue that the question, "Could this child's injuries have been caused by a short fall?" should not be answered by using Chadwick et al.'s quantity for three reasons.
+Determining whether a specific child with head trauma (who might have died or might still be alive) was abused is a difficult task.
+It makes sense, therefore, that prosecutors resort to using the only quantity available.
+However, I argue that the question, "Could this child's injuries have been caused by a short fall?" should not be answered by using Chadwick et al.'s quantity.